runphilrun/TDU/README.md

-# ThrusterDesign
+# Thruster Design Tool
-Thruster nozzle design tool written in Python.
+Tool to aid in design of small monopropellant thrusters.

 > *[View this project on STEMN](http://stemn.com/projects/thruster-design-tool)*